About Tobin James Cellars

 Claire grew up in San Francisco and Los Angeles.
 She and Lance met while they were attending UNLV and married shortly before graduation.
 They moved to Whittier shortly after the birth of their twin daughters.
 In 1997, the Silvers moved to Paso Robles to pursue the winery business.

-Monica Martin, Manager- A native Paso Roblan, Monica started with Toby when the current facility opened in 1993, and has become the heart and soul of Tobin James Cellars.
+Monica Martin, General Manager- A native Paso Roblan, Monica started with Toby when the current facility opened in 1993, and has become the heart and soul of Tobin James Cellars.
 Handling everything from accounts payable to Zinfandel, Monica is indispensable to the day to day management of the winery.